marcikque/Audiocom/README.md

 - Name and Legi number
 - Step 1: (no report needed)
-- Step 2: Visualizations (time/frequency/spectogram) and answers to the questions
+- Step 2: Visualizations (time/frequency/spectrogram) and answers to the questions
 - Step 3: Answers to the questions (no visualizations)
-- Step 4: Visualizations (spectogram) and answers to the questions
+- Step 4: Visualizations (spectrogram) and answers to the questions
 - Step 5: Answers to the questions (no visualizations or audio files)
 - OPTIONAL: feedback on the assignment: difficulty, clarity, time spent